 QUESTION: Why shouldn’t ETF & fund research be as good as stock research?
-Why should fund investors rely on backward-looking NAV trends?
+Why should fund investors rely on backward-looking price trends?

 ANSWER: They should not.

 QUESTION: Why has the traditional, backward-looking fund research dominated the dialogue on funds for so long?

 ANSWER: Purveyors of the traditional fund research are extremely good marketers.

 QUESTION: How exactly should fund research change to be more like stock research?